digibib/aktive-hyller/README.md

 ```
 ### screensaver based browser reset

-xscreensaver can be set to trigger events, and this is a good way to script firefox browser reset:
+xscreensaver can be set to trigger events, and this is a good way to script timeout in firefox browser:

 ```
 cat <<EOF | tee ~/code/xscreensaver-timeout.sh && chmod +x ~/code/xscreensaver-timeout.sh